- Earn up to $200 on qualifying installations.

-- Participant must be a Colorado Springs Utilities residential electric and/or gas customer.
+- You must be a Colorado Springs Utilities residential electric or natural gas natural customer.

 - Work must be completed by a licensed Colorado contractor.
 Do-it-yourself installation does not qualify for the rebate.